turboapps/turbome/postgresql/readme.md

 Just type `turbo run postgresql`, and PostgreSQL will start at the default port

     turbo run postgresql/postgresql

+The PostgreSQL server must be started under an unprivileged user.
+Please ensure that when using `turbo run` command.

 # Defaults
 PostgreSQL uses default port: 5432